 Your choice of Museum-approved caterers will serve a range of tastes and budgets.

-For detailed information, you might like to consult the fee schedule and the rules and regulations for the rental of the Great Engines Hall.
+Please consult the rules and regulations for the rental of the Great Engines Hall.
 Several local caterers, planners and celebrants are familiar with the conditions and procedures for entertaining at the museum.

 To initiate the rental process please complete and return the inquiry and application form.

-If you have any questions, just e-mail them to
+For current pricing or any questions, please e-mail them to firstname.lastname@example.org.

 The Waterworks Museum venue is not suitable for children's or adolescent events (Sweet 16's, proms, Bar/Bat Mitzvahs, or other under-21 celebrations).